Unitarian Universalism has a long history of social action for peace and justice. Our groups welcome new members!

 Child Haven Working Group: We work to inform people of the efforts to raise and educate children in Child Haven International homes in several Asian countries.

-"...the goal of world community with peace, liberty, and justice for all" -second UU principle
+"...the goal of world community with peace, liberty, and justice for all" -sixth UU principle